British Airways celebrated its centenary in 2019.

 Concorde.
 The flagship aircraft, and never to be replaced brand halo, of BA for 27 supersonic years.

-The Queen Of The Skies, the Boeing 747 which will remain in service at BA until 2024.
+The Queen Of The Skies, the Boeing 747 which was to remain in service at BA until 2024 before its premature retirement in the summer of 2020 due to COVID-19.

 Known for its rocket like take-off the Boeing 757 was the workhorse of BA’s short-haul fleet in the 1980s and 1990s.